codeitlikemiley/ws-cli/README.md

 ## Installation

-- If you are on Mac OS , you can Download and Install [workspacer.pkg](./workspacer.pkg)
+- If you are on Mac OS , you can Download and Install [workspacer.pkg](https://github.com/codeitlikemiley/workspacer/releases) on Releases Page

 Note: you might need to go to System Preferences > Security & Privacy > General and click Open Anyway to install it